EchoLynx-s/ccna-networking-today-cheat-sheet-2025/README.md

 - All trademarks and course names belong to Cisco Systems, Inc.
 - This repository contains **my own summaries and interpretations** and is not endorsed by Cisco.
 - No exam questions or proprietary content are reproduced; everything here is high-level study material only.

+---

+## Quick recap (1–2 minutes)

+- Networks connect people, apps, and data — but **design choices** decide reliability, performance, and security.
+- A basic network has **end devices**, **intermediary devices**, and **media**.
+- **LAN vs WAN** is mostly scope/ownership; the **Internet** is a network of networks.
+- **Intranet/extranet** describe controlled access and who is allowed in.
+- Good designs consider **fault tolerance**, **scalability**, **QoS**, and **security**.
+- Physical vs logical views help you troubleshoot and communicate designs.
+- Common trends (BYOD/IoT/cloud) increase endpoint count and change where services live.

+## Recruiter-friendly talking points

+Use these as “sound bites” in interviews or on your CV:

+- “I can explain the difference between LAN, WAN, Internet, intranet, and extranet — and why that matters for security and access control.”
+- “I understand the roles of end devices, intermediary devices, and media — and how they work together in a real network.”
+- “When discussing network design, I naturally think in fault tolerance, scalability, QoS, and security.”